Chopped Greek Salad

 - Or, place salad on individual salad plates and add dressing individually as desired.

-- Combine ingredients and stir well before serving with salad.
+- Combine ingredients in a small bowl and whisk well before serving with salad.

-NOTE: This is also very good with grilled chicken.
+NOTE: This is also very good with grilled chicken, avocados and hard-boiled eggs

 © Can’t Stay Out of the Kitchen